 7. Teach for India

 Education for India strives to end educational inequality in India and provide excellent Education to all children.
-The fellowship recruits college graduates and working professionals for two years to work as full-time teachers in low-income schools.
+The fellowship recruits college graduates and working professionals to work as full-time teachers in low-income schools for two years.
 Teach for India (TFI) is an NPO part of the Teach for All Network.

 Name | Teach for India |